crojasu/femicide_watch/Readme.md

 ## Acknowledgments

-This project was developed under the umbrella and with the support of WeLevelUp.
-We extend our deepest gratitude to WeLevelUp for their encouragement, resources, and commitment to fostering innovation and development in the field of technology for social good.
+This project was developed under the umbrella and with the support of [Level Up UK](https://www.welevelup.org).
+We extend our deepest gratitude to [Level Up UK](https://www.welevelup.org) for their encouragement, resources, and commitment to fostering innovation and development in the field of technology for gender equality.